Where Some Ideas Are Stranger Than Others...

 Right now "western" societies are passing through an analogous period, precisely because the belief that this world will be meeting its end sooner rather than later is held by a significant portion of the population again.
 It's the same "end of the world and rapture" story as before, with a few key variants.
 The same christian variants that featured in the original Dark Age are at large, including many of the same "signs" (which comes of reusing old documents).
 The new variants are secularized yet still come to the same thing.
 The "apocalypse of the nerds" proclaims the impending end of the biological world as the few truly progressive humans upload themselves into computers and immortality, leaving their brain-dead bodies behind.
 Conversely there are environmental catastrophists, who believe that humanity is fundamentally a parasitic disease that will kill the Earth and therefore itself, or be killed by the Earth in the immediate future.
 A variant on the same theme is that the Earth will become uninhabitable, and so a select band of humans will escape the Earth altogether to colonize some other hapless planet.
 With this kind of fatalism going on, it is proving difficult indeed to get serious resources and human energy devoted to sensibly dealing with anthropogenic climate change.
 We already know what we have to do, and much of what we have to do would have positive effects if we did them just because, let alone with alarming climate change going on (which isn't going to be fatal in any case, though I realize it's going to be uncomfortable for a good while).
 It is a logical and dangerous correlate to a belief that humanity in general is out of time that on average we have a world economic system that is busy trashing the Earth as quickly as possible so that certain people can get what they can before the party is over.
 Worse yet, this type of belief easily spurs a self-destructive positive feedback loop.

 In 1993, scholar Judy Grahn published her book Blood, Bread, and Roses: How Menstruation Created the World, in which she argued that what drew humanity into self-awareness was the observation of cycles in nature apart from ourselves, cycles that made us aware of time.
 From what I have observed, mainstream scholars refuse to take this idea seriously because a lesbian, non-anthropologist, scholar who is also a poet developed it.
 Yet practically speaking,it doesn't seem such an unreasonable idea.
 We humans invest an incredible amount of energy and yes, time, in manifesting and handling our self-awareness.
 It doesn't matter whether we label a given society "complex" or "simple", the fact of that investment still holds.
-If, as Grahn postulates, and again I think this makes sense, awareness of the body as separate from nature played a key role in developing an awareness of self, the drive towards loss of self in many religions and social practices takes on a whole new aspect.
+If, as Grahn postulates, and again I think this makes sense, awareness of the body as separate from wider natural cycles played a key role in developing an awareness of self, the drive towards loss of self in many religions and social practices takes on a whole new aspect.
 Grahn's point is that many religious and social practices force a person to remain aware of their individual body.
 Menstrual restrictions in "non-western" cultures form the core of Grahn's examples, but we can start from something as banal as not going naked to make the same point.
 Isn't it a fascinating thought, that sacred practice may have begun as an exercise in separation yet now is focussed on re-integration because so may human cultures have become too separated?
 On the other hand, it strikes me as extraordinary that there are whole ideologies predicated on throwing back the extraordinary gift of self-awareness altogether, rather than seeking a rebalancing.
 I think it is no accident that the judaeo-christian "myth of the fall" hinges on Eve becoming self-aware, conveniently conflating self-awareness, a positive, with self-consciousness, a negative.
 That feeling self-conscious is unpleasant doesn't require self-awareness to be so.
 And as those of us lucky enough to survive puberty know, self-consciousness really is a temporary state.

 Whether or not you find Grahn's hypothesis convincing, it is a fact that the various -isms devoted to remaking humans into industrial and post-industrial workers are themselves intended to blank out self-awareness for at least the duration of a work shift.
 Workers are encouraged to "maximize efficiency" by using only the most exact and least energy using movements or methods possible.
 One stream of -isms attempts to break down types of work into the simplest possible components so that no skills are required to carry out the job at all as such.
 Another stream attempts to expand types of work where people work continuously on a limited number of tasks using computers.
 Yet another stream derogates the body and encourages a sort of melding with computers all together via computer programming.
 In each case, people are encouraged to "lose track of time" unless and until the work shift is over, which will be signalled by a bell or whistle.
 Here we have officially secular ideologies extolling a total loss of self-awareness as the means to achieve maximum efficiency, however that is ultimately measured.
 Here we have yet another manifestation of the assumption that time is absolutely limited, because if ever "maximum efficiency" is reached, there is nowhere and nowhen else to go.
 After all, what is left if we jeopardize a feature of our minds that makes us human?